AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/integration_guides/etl_integration_guide/etl_integration_guide.md

 Updated on March 23<sup>th</sup> 2018

-Data integration patterns for ETL tools
+Data integration patterns for ETL tools (ISVs)
 =============================

 Partners are key to the success of the Adobe Cloud Platform (ACP), and the